Events

 Alex Sheen

 Alex completed an MA in Art History and Curating in 2020, specialising in 1930s Surrealist photography by women artists.
-In her spare time, she enjoys lino-printing and life drawing.
+In her spare time, she enjoys lino-printing and drawing.

 alex@openeye.org.uk